Sibenik, Croatia

 What do expats in Sibenik appreciate most about the local culture?

 "Expats in Sibenik, appreciate the warm and welcoming nature of the local people.
 They love the relaxed pace of life, which is a stark contrast to the hustle and bustle of many Western cities.
 The rich history and beautiful architecture of Sibenik, particularly the UNESCO World Heritage sites, are also highly valued.
 Expats enjoy the vibrant local festivals and cultural events that take place throughout the year.
 They also appreciate the delicious local cuisine, especially the fresh seafood and excellent local wines.
 The natural beauty of the area, with its stunning coastline and national parks, is another aspect of Sibenik that expats love.
-Lastly, the affordability of living in Sibenik compared to many other European cities is a big plus for many expats," wrote one member in Sibenik.
+Lastly, the affordability of living in Sibenik compared to many other European cities is a big plus for many expats," remarked one expat who made the move to Sibenik.

 What do expats find most challenging?